angusmcb/wntr-qgis/docs/user_guide/creating_the_model.rst

     The alias names will also be translated if using the plugin in a different language, whilst the underlying attribute names will not be.

+    The values of attributes may also be given aliases.
+For example, the `valve_type` attribute value 'PRV' can have the alias 'Pressure Reducing Valve'.
+The alias will be used in the user interface, but the underlying value will still be 'PRV'.

 .. csv-table:: Possible Junction Attributes
     :file: autogen-includes/junctions.csv